-To obtain a default set of parameters call the defaultExportVectorTilesParametersWithAreaOfInterest:maxScale:completion: method and provide an area of interest (polygon or envelope) and a maximum scale.
-When you provide the maximum scale you must be aware that there won't be any tiles when the map is zoomed in beyond this scale.
-If you set the max scale to 0 the export will include all levels of detail in the service.
+To obtain a default set of parameters, call the defaultExportVectorTilesParametersWithAreaOfInterest:maxScale:completion: method and provide an area of interest (polygon or envelope) and a maximum scale.
+When you provide the maximum scale, you must be aware that there won't be any tiles when the map is zoomed in beyond this scale.
+If you set the maximum scale to 0, the export will include all levels of detail in the service.

 This method returns the set of default parameters, AGS ExportVectorTilesParameters, required to export the vector tiles to a vector tile package.
-The levels of detail (LODs) have been calculated to support the max scale that you specified.
+The LODs have been calculated to support the maximum scale that you specified.

 Export the vector tiles

 Obtain a job to generate and download a vector tile package and its default style resources by passing the AGS ExportVectorTilesParameters to the exportVectorTilesJob method on the AGS ExportVectorTilesTask.
 You must also provide a download path to store the vector tile package and its default style resources.

 Run the exportVectorTilesJob to export and download the vector tile package (.vtpk).

 To obtain the vector tiles and the default style resources, you must instantiate the AGS ExportTileCacheTask with a URL to the ArcGIS vector tile service.

 Export the vector tiles with custom style resources